liftbridge-io/liftbridge/documentation/roadmap.md

 Fixed race condition when using embedded NATS that could prevent graceful shutdown.
 Set `opts.NoSigs = true` to disable NATS's signal handling.

+### Bug Fixes: Leader Not In ISR Panic ([#354](https://github.com/liftbridge-io/liftbridge/issues/354))

+**Status**: Done (v26.01.1)

+Fixed nil pointer dereference when partition leader is not in ISR during snapshot restore.
+Added defensive check in `becomeLeader()` to add self to ISR if missing, allowing recovery from corrupt snapshots.

 ---

 ## Phase 2: Enterprise Features (v26.03)